Alastair-Cleve/Game-of-Chess/README.md

 end
 ```

 Also of interest is how I detect when a piece is in check.
-In the `piece` file,
+In the `Piece` file,
 I wrote a method `move_into_check`, which creates a duplicate board, makes a
-move, and then calls `in_check?` on the `board` class.
+move, and then calls `in_check?` on the `Board` class.

 ```ruby
 def move_into_check?(move)